-“Zachary Taylor” – Cornstalk Portrait Flask
+“Zachary Taylor” – Corn stalk Flask

 GI – 74

-“Zachary Taylor – Rough and Ready” Bust / “Corn For The World” and Corn Stalk
+“Corn For The World” and Corn Stalk

-Baltimore Glass Works, Baltimore, Md.
+Baltimore Glass Works, Baltimore, Maryland

-This Zachary Taylor – Corn For The World pint flask has a profile of General Taylor facing right.
-The uniform has five buttons on the jacket breast with a distinct rectangular collar and an ornamental shoulder piece on the coat or jacket of his military uniform.
-“ZACHARY TAYLOR” is embossed in a semicircle above the portrait and “ROUGH & READY” is embossed in a semicircle below Taylor.
-Zachary Taylor had earned the nickname “Old Rough & Ready” due to his success in the Second Seminole War.
+When looking at the flask, the obverse displays an embossed profile bust of General Zachary Taylor in uniform facing right.
+The uniform has five buttons on the jacket breast with a distinct rectangular collar and an ornamental shoulder piece or epaulet on the coat.
+‘ZACHARY TAYLOR’ is embossed in a semi-oval above the portrait and ‘ROUGH & READY’ is embossed in a concave semi-oval below the Taylor bust.